d12frosted/elpa-mirror/stable-melpa/gpr-ts-mode-readme.txt

 This package provides GNAT Project syntax highlighting, indentation and navigation using Tree-Sitter.
-To use the `gpr-ts-mode' major mode you will need to make sure you have installed the appropriate grammar.
+To use the `gpr-ts-mode' major mode you will need the appropriate grammar installed.
+By default, on mode startup if the grammar is not detected, you will be prompted to automatically install it.